HDFGroup/datacontainer/docs/osdc_cluster.md

 cluster within the OSDC machine.
 If profile name is not provided, "profile_default" will be used.
 Note: currently only the default profile is working with the engine script.

+If launching more than 20 engines, run this command with 20 at a time.
+Wait for the engines to activate and then repeat until the desired number of engines are launched.

 The `ipcontroller` script will output status messages as engines and clients connect to the controller.

 In a new terminal window, run the script